Classbento aims to make fun local workshops easily accessible for everyone.

 Art doesn't have to be closed off and exclusive, locked up in glass enclosures.
 It can be playful and something that everyone can experience, through our workshops.

-Along with ensuring you can find the right creative workshop to suit you and your schedule, there are two other big motivations behind Classbento; to fight against dementia and Alzheimer’s, and to reduce burnout in our super connected culture.
+Along with ensuring you can find the right creative workshop to suit you and your schedule, there are two other big motivations behind Classbento; to fight against dementia, and to reduce burnout in our super connected culture.

 Alzheimer’s and dementia pose one of the greatest challenges of our time.
 In the next fifteen years, the amount of people over 65 will double globally.
 Over the age of 65, the risk of dementia and Alzheimer's grow exponentially, and it is predicted by 2050 there will be 150 million people living with dementia.
 Currently, there is no cure, but there are ways for us to prevent and slow down its progress.
 Staying mentally stimulated and engaging in recreational activities helps to preserve brain health, and keeps memory skills intact.
 Balance and coordination exercises can help both your body and mind stay agile, and help you avoid slips and falls which can often slow us down as we age.
 Yoga class, anyone?